wlreed/benefactor/README.md

 # Benefactor Solution

 A solution for the problem provided by "Benefactor".
 This is a Maven project, designed to run on a Mac.
-It uses Page Object Model ([POM](https://www.selenium.dev/documentation/test_practices/encouraged/page_object_models/)), [Google Chrome for Testing](https://developer.chrome.com/blog/chrome-for-testing/),
+It uses Page Object Model ([POM](https://www.selenium.dev/documentation/test_practices/encouraged/page_object_models/)), and [Google Chrome for Testing](https://developer.chrome.com/blog/chrome-for-testing/).

 ## Table of Contents